rgyani/microservice-patterns/README.md

 We can also leverage **Single Sign-on** instead of JWT, where in the user authenticated with a third-party SSO server, and passes in the token to our service.
 The service in turn validates the token with the SSO server before granting access.
-Needless to say, this results in a lot of trivial network traffic, repeated work, and it may cause single point of failure.
+Needless to say, **this results in a lot of trivial network traffic, repeated work, and it may cause single point of failure**.

 ![img](imgs/sso.png)